Luminar Technologies (NASDAQ:LAZR) Stock Price Down 5.3%

 Shares of Luminar Technologies, Inc. (NASDAQ:LAZR) traded down 5.3% during trading on Tuesday .
 The stock traded as low as $21.52 and last traded at $21.58.
 65,964 shares changed hands during trading, a decline of 99% from the average session volume of 6,313,936 shares.
 The stock had previously closed at $22.78.

 Several equities analysts have commented on the company.
-Berenberg Bank assumed coverage on Luminar Technologies in a report on Tuesday, May 25th.
-They set a “hold” rating and a $18.00 price target on the stock.
-Northland Securities upgraded Luminar Technologies from a “market perform” rating to an “outperform” rating and set a $38.00 price target on the stock in a report on Friday, March 12th.
-Zacks Investment Research downgraded Luminar Technologies from a “hold” rating to a “sell” rating in a report on Wednesday, March 24th.
-Craig Hallum started coverage on Luminar Technologies in a research report on Thursday, March 25th.
-They issued a “hold” rating and a $24.00 price objective for the company.
+Craig Hallum assumed coverage on Luminar Technologies in a report on Thursday, March 25th.
+They set a “hold” rating and a $24.00 price target on the stock.
+Zacks Investment Research cut Luminar Technologies from a “hold” rating to a “sell” rating in a research report on Wednesday, March 24th.
+Northland Securities raised Luminar Technologies from a “market perform” rating to an “outperform” rating and set a $38.00 price objective for the company in a research report on Friday, March 12th.
+Berenberg Bank started coverage on Luminar Technologies in a research report on Tuesday, May 25th.
+They issued a “hold” rating and a $18.00 price objective for the company.
 Finally, Bank of America started coverage on Luminar Technologies in a research report on Monday, April 26th.
 They issued a “neutral” rating for the company.
 One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating to the stock.
 The stock presently has an average rating of “Hold” and a consensus price target of $32.00.

 The stock has a 50-day simple moving average of $21.81.

-A number of hedge funds have recently modified their holdings of the stock.
-Rockefeller Capital Management L.P. lifted its position in Luminar Technologies by 21.1% in the first quarter.
-Rockefeller Capital Management L.P. now owns 3,450 shares of the company’s stock worth $83,000 after purchasing an additional 600 shares during the period.
-Navis Wealth Advisors LLC bought a new position in shares of Luminar Technologies during the fourth quarter valued at $34,000.
-Abundance Wealth Counselors bought a new position in shares of Luminar Technologies during the first quarter valued at $28,000.
-Captrust Financial Advisors bought a new position in shares of Luminar Technologies during the first quarter valued at $27,000.
-Finally, Exchange Traded Concepts LLC lifted its holdings in shares of Luminar Technologies by 57.0% during the first quarter.
-Exchange Traded Concepts LLC now owns 3,261 shares of the company’s stock valued at $79,000 after acquiring an additional 1,184 shares during the period.
-11.20% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+California Public Employees Retirement System bought a new position in shares of Luminar Technologies during the fourth quarter valued at $3,037,000.
+Retirement Group LLC bought a new position in shares of Luminar Technologies during the fourth quarter valued at $323,000.
+M&T Bank Corp bought a new position in shares of Luminar Technologies during the fourth quarter valued at $303,000.
+Equitable Holdings Inc. bought a new position in shares of Luminar Technologies during the fourth quarter valued at $593,000.
+Finally, Penserra Capital Management LLC bought a new position in shares of Luminar Technologies during the fourth quarter valued at $550,000.
+11.20% of the stock is owned by institutional investors.

 Luminar Technologies Company Profile (NASDAQ:LAZR)